some of our previous workshops and events

-International Society of Arborists (ISA) units are available for this workshop.
+International Society of Arboriculture Continuing Education Units are available for this workshop.

 Physical river processes drive riparian ecology.
 This field-based workshop will examine riparian ecology along the middle Sacramento River from the perspective of flowing river water: How has flowing water determined the location of plant species across the floodplain; How has the flowing water shaped the physical structure of the vegetation.
 This year’s river flooding should give us a lot to explore and to discover about the riparian ecology of the middle Sacramento River.

 This workshop will provide an opportunity to practice your plant identification skills, and at the same time become more familiar with the diverse and unique flora of northern California’s vernal pools.